fluthjs/fluth-vue/packages/guide/motion.en.md

 The greatest advantage of MVVM frameworks lies in:
 When the Model changes, the View automatically updates; conversely, when users operate the View, it can also automatically reflect on the Model.

-This "automatic synchronization" mechanism is essentially a declarative reactive programming approach.
-Developers no longer need to explicitly organize input events or manually update views, but focus on describing "how state maps to interface", letting the framework handle specific event listening and DOM updates.
+The essence of this "automatic synchronization" mechanism is a declarative reactive programming paradigm.
+Developers are liberated from imperative event handling and DOM operations, focusing instead on describing "the mapping relationship from state to view", leaving specific event listening, dependency tracking, DOM updates and other low-level details to the framework.

 With this model, frontend frameworks can efficiently organize multi-source inputs from users, networks, timers, etc., and trigger multi-channel outputs such as UI rendering, state updates, and logic calls in a structured manner, making the originally chaotic asynchronous interaction logic stably managed by the framework layer.

 ## Complex Business Architecture Layering

-Although frontend frameworks excel at handling data changes and updating pages, as business complexity continues to increase, the programming paradigms provided by frameworks can become bottlenecks for business.
-Most frontend framework programming paradigms are component-centric, with hooks as granularity, organizing business logic within components.
+Although modern frontend frameworks are very mature in handling data changes to view updates, as business complexity grows exponentially, the native programming paradigms of frameworks gradually expose architectural limitations.
+Mainstream frontend frameworks generally adopt a development model centered on components with Hooks/Composition API as granularity, aggregating business logic inside components.

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/page.drawio.svg" alt="motion" />
 </div>

-Placing data requests and logic processing uniformly in components for handling, with data and logic chains progressing layer by layer through the component tree, and functionality organized through components.
-This approach seems fine for simple businesses, but for complex businesses, the following problems become exposed:
+In this mode, data acquisition and business logic processing are aggregated inside components, business functionality is organized through the hierarchical relationships of the component tree, and data and logic paths are passed along the component hierarchy.
+This architecture works well for small to medium applications, but in enterprise-level complex business scenarios, the following architectural problems arise:

 1. **Components become bloated**: Data requests, data transformation, data logic processing are all piled inside components
 2. **Code reading difficulty**: Business logic is scattered across various components, requiring understanding business through component chains